Botrytis Grey Mould of Lentil

 Fig 2.
 A lentil pod infected by Botrytis cinerea.
 The grey mouldy growth is typical of this disease.

 Pods which become infected will be covered in a grey mouldy growth, will rot and turn brown when dried out (Figure 2).
 Seeds within these pods fail to fill properly and are often discoloured and shrivelled.
 When infected seeds are sown seedling blight can occur.
 Seedling blight is characterised by the appearance of grey mycelium growth on the stem at the soil line.

-The fungal pathogens Botrytis cinerea and Botrytis fabae that cause botrytis grey mould can survive as several forms, these include infected seed, sclerotia in the soil or in infected trash (Figure 3) and on alternate host plants.
-Botrytis cinerea and B. fabae have a broad host range collectively, including faba bean, chickpea, field pea, lupin and pasture legumes such as lucerne and clover.
+The fungal pathogens Botrytis cinerea and Botrytis fabae that cause botrytis grey mould, can survive on infected seed, on infected trash (Figure 3), and as sclerotia in the soil or on alternate hosts.
+Botrytis cinerea and B. fabae have a broad host range including faba bean, chickpea, field pea, lupin and pasture legumes such as lucerne and clover.
 Other host species include a wide range of ornamental and horticultural crops.